pydantic/pydantic/docs/why.md

 ## Customisation

-Functional validators and serializers as well as a powerful protocol for custom types means the way Pydantic operates can be customised on a per field or per type basis.
+Functional validators and serializers, as well as a powerful protocol for custom types, means the way Pydantic operates can be customized on a per-field or per-type basis.

 ??? example "Customisation Example - wrap validators"
-    "wrap validators" are new in Pydantic V2 and are one of the most powerful ways to customise Pydantic validation.
+    "wrap validators" are new in Pydantic V2 and are one of the most powerful ways to customize Pydantic validation.
     ```py
     from datetime import datetime, timezone